tableau/document-api-python/README.md

 Document API
 ---------------
-The Document API provides a supported way to programmatically make updates to Tableau workbook (`.twb`) and data source (`.tds`) files.
+The Document API provides a supported way to programmatically make updates to Tableau workbook (`.twb`) and datasource (`.tds`) files.
 If you've been making changes to these file types by directly updating the XML--that is, by XML hacking--this SDK is for you :)

 Currently only the following operations are supported: